-These cornmeal cheddar biscuits are sort of a mash-up of biscuits and cornbread.
-Easy and delicious alongside a bowl of chili or your favourite soup or stew.
+These delicious and cheddar cornmeal biscuits are sort of a mash-up of biscuits and cornbread.
+They are perfect alongside a bowl of chili or your favourite soup or stew.

-These quick and easy cornmeal cheddar biscuits are the perfect side-kick for just about any soup or stew, but they are especially nice with Chili or a Tex-Mex type of soup or stew.
+These easy cornmeal cheddar biscuits are the perfect side-kick for just about any soup or stew, but they are especially nice with Chili or any Tex-Mex type of soup or stew.
 They also mix up quickly in one bowl and need only a few minutes in the oven.

 I love that these biscuits are just a little bit different from the usual.
 The cornmeal adds great texture and flavour and the bit of cheese is always welcome in a biscuit, in my opinion.
 Throw in touch of cayenne pepper and a handful of green onion and you have of a wonderful kind of cornbread/biscuit mash-up.